Fah4d/Remax-Users-Mails-Maker/README.md

 # Remax-UsernamesMaker
-random users and emails maker With over a million domains And a hundred thousand names .
+random users and mails maker With over a million domains And a hundred thousand names .